mlanza/logseq-classy/README.md

 ## Queries

 Queries are global and do not only target the current page blocks.
 The dynamically-added classes do, however.
-When the user edits a block any resulting class changes to the DOM will not take effect until the next query refresh.
+When a block is edited any resulting class changes to the DOM will not take effect until the next query refresh.

 ### Calculations